 What does sweep do in Outlook?

-Sweep is the inbuilt feature in Outlook 365 on the web to clear unwanted emails, Sweep is a tool designed to set rule from the specific senders.
+Sweep is the inbuilt feature in Outlook 365 on the web to clear unwanted emails, Sweep is a tool designed to set rules from specific senders.
 Outlook Sweep Clear Batches of Automated Replies, Clear Delivery Failure Messages.

 Outlook Sweep Option